Serbia Real Estate Guide Serbia

 Can anyone (including foreigners) own and occupy real estate in your jurisdiction (including shares in property owning companies)?
 Are there any restrictions?

 Local companies and citizens may own and occupy real estate or shares in property owning companies without any limitations.
-Foreigners performing activities in Serbia may, under conditions of reciprocity, own property necessary for them to perform that activity except agricultural land, and foreign citizen may acquire ownership of an apartment or residential building as other citizens of Serbia.
+Under conditions of reciprocity, (i) foreign citizens and foreign companies performing activities in Serbia may own property necessary for them to perform that activity except agricultural land, and (ii) foreign citizen may acquire ownership of an apartment or residential building as Serbian citizens.
 As for agricultural land, citizen of the EU member state can acquire it under special requirements.
 In practice, any restrictions have been surpassed by foreigners incorporating a company or acquiring shares in property owning company.

 Are there restrictions on lending for the purchase of real estate by foreign companies?
 If so briefly give an outline?